-Based in St. Petersburg, Florida, UPC Insurance has been providing home insurance and related policies to the Sunshine State and 11 other coastal states since 1999.
-Because of its localization, UPC specializes in writing policies for common homeowner concerns that plague coastal states, such as the potential for storm damage.
+Based in St. Petersburg, Florida, UPC Insurance is a super-regional carrier that has been providing home insurance and related policies to residents of the Sunshine State and 11 other coastal states since 1999.
+Because of its targeted markets, United Property & Casualty Insurance Company (UPC) specializes in writing policies to financially protect homeowners from perils that impact coastal areas, such as hurricane wind damage.
 Included in this are offerings for private flood insurance and related enhancements.

-Since its founding, UPC has written 600,000 insurance policies and paid more than $4 billion in claims.
-UPC Insurance ranks among the best homeowners insurance providers and holds strong financial and consumer ratings.
+Since its founding, UPC has grown to nearly $1,5 million in direct premiums written annually, and over 630,000 policies in force.
+UPC ranks among Bankrate’s best homeowners insurance providers and holds strong financial and consumer ratings.

 UPC home insurance

 Homeowners can purchase either a basic home insurance policy or one with enhancements through UPC.
-The company’s site even has an area to choose your location, where you can find state-specific coverage information and tailored enhancement packages.
+The company’s user-friendly website even has an area to choose your location, where you can find state-specific coverage information and tailored enhancement packages.
+Typical UPC policies include:

-- Dwelling: This offers coverage up to your policy’s limit for any repair or replacement costs necessary for your home following a covered loss.
+- Dwelling: This offers coverage up to your policy’s limit for any repair or replacement costs necessary for your home following a covered loss, such as fires, lightening strikes, windstorms and hail.

 - Detached structures: This helps pay for damage to or loss of unattached structures on your property such as detached garages, fences, pool houses and utility sheds.

-- Personal property: This covers personal property in your home such as clothing, electronic equipment, furniture and some guns and jewelry.
+- Personal property: This covers personal property in your home such as clothing, electronic equipment, furniture and some guns and jewelry and some types of firearms.

-- Personal property insurance: This can help pay for the damage or loss of personal items such as a cellphone or laptop computer.
+- Other personal property: This can help pay for the damage or loss of personal items such as a cellphone or laptop computer.

-- Home systems protection: This covers major home components, including electrical wiring and cooling and heating equipment.
+- Home systems protection: This covers major home components, including your air conditioner and heating systems, dishwasher, refrigerator, microwave and oven, washer and dryer and electrical garage door.

 - Service line coverage: This helps cover the cost of repairing service lines connected to your home, such as gas lines, power cables and sewer and water pipes.

-- Ordinance or law coverage: This can help pay for additional repair costs associated with bringing your house up to code following a covered calamity.
-For example, if a storm damages an older home which has ungrounded electrical outlets, Ordinance or Law coverage can help pay the additional cost of installing grounded outlets during reconstruction.
+- Ordinance or law coverage: This can help pay for additional repair costs associated with bringing your house up to current building codes following a covered calamity.
+For example, if a storm damages an older home which has ungrounded electrical outlets, Ordinance or law coverage can help pay the additional cost of installing grounded outlets during reconstruction.

 Cost of UPC home insurance

-UPC insureds generally pay $1,796 per year on average for home insurance policies, though your actual premium will depend on factors such as ZIP code, value of your home and your chosen coverage.
+UPC insureds pay an average of $1,796 per year for home insurance policies, though your actual premium will depend on numerous rating factors such as the market value and age of your home, ZIP code, proximity to a fire station and fire hydrants and your chosen coverage and deductibles.

 - Hip roof: If your home’s roof is hipped, or has slopes on all four sides, you could receive up to a 15% discount on your premium.

-- Wind and natural disaster certifications: UPC may provide up to a 15% discount for having WIP-8 (windstorm inspection program) credits and IBHS (wind and fire fortification) credits.
+- Wind and natural disaster certifications: UPC may provide up to a 15% discount for having WIP-8 (windstorm inspection program) credits and Insurance Institute for Business & Home Safety (wind and fire fortification) credits.
 This helps ensure that your home was built up to code and has features like reinforced roofing for wind or fire, impact-resistant doors and other safety protocols.

-- Pay in full: UPC offers varying discount amounts ranging from 9%-14% for paying your premium in full based on your method of payment.
-You may speak with an agent to see how much you qualify for.
+- Pay premium in full: UPC offers varying discount amounts ranging from 9%-14% for paying your premium in full based on your method of payment.
+Your agent can provide details on how much you may qualify for.

-- Flood policy: Discounts may be available for homeowners policyholders who purchase UPC flood insurance.
+- Flood policy: Discounts may be available for homeowners policyholders who also purchase UPC flood insurance.

 UPC ratings, reviews, customer satisfaction and complaints

-In the 2020 J.D Power U.S. Home Insurance Study, UPC Insurance ranks 21st in the nation, putting the company in second-to-last place.
-UPC scores 877 out of 1,000 customer satisfaction points.
+In the 2021 J.D Power U.S. Home Insurance Study, UPC does not receive a ranking score.
 J.D.
-Power ranks companies based on interaction, policy offerings, price, billing process, policy information and claims.
+Power ranks companies based on customer interaction, policy offerings, price, billing process, policy information and claims.

 Benefits of UPC Homeowners Insurance

 UPC specializes in providing coverage for homes in coastal areas.
 While many insurance companies do not insure homes in flood and hurricane zones, UPC does.
-UPC writes private flood insurance policies and sells flood insurance offered through the National Flood Insurance Program, administered by the Federal Emergency Management Agency.
+The company offers flood insurance coverage underwritten through the federally backed National Flood Insurance Program, and also provides flood insurance options underwritten through a private flood insurer.

-UPC’s private flood coverage enhancements offer three levels of protection:
+UPC’s private flood coverage enhancements offer three levels of protection and much higher levels of coverage than NFIP policies:

 - Standard (Flood Zone A): Up to $750,000 coverage for buildings and $200,000 for contents.